This Section 21 requirement appears met: no deposit was taken

 Related guidance inside this topic

-- If this issue overlaps with legacy Section 21 notice rules, check Section 21 notice validity outcome guides to compare the legal tests.
+- If this issue overlaps with legacy Section 21 notice rules, check tenant rights guide to compare the legal tests.

-- For a fuller breakdown of legacy Section 21 notice rules, use overview of tenant rights in England for the underlying rule set.
+- For a fuller breakdown of legacy Section 21 notice rules, use Section 21 notice defect guide for the underlying rule set.

 - If you need the route-specific rules on legacy Section 21 notice rules, start with what happens after Section 21 ended so you can check the dates and documents against your own case.